 This is a simple yet highly effective method of segmentation.

-By using this segmentation strategy, you can track conversion rate by brand, which can help further refine your strategy.
+By using this segmentation strategy, you can track conversion rate by brand, which can help further refine your campaign strategy.
 If one brand is consistently performing well, this is a simple way to prioritize all products in the brand category.

-You can create product groups based on brand or product type.
-But by customizing your campaign by Product ID (included as an attribute in the product feed), you can target your campaigns down to the specific product.
+You can create multiple product groups based on brand or product type.
+But by customizing your campaign by Product ID (included as an attribute in the product feed), you can target your shopping campaigns down to the specific product.

 Even specific differentiators such as the color of a plate can be factored into the strategy.
 Many advertisers do this for top-selling individual products.